Click here for: German

 Closed on Sundays

 Laura’s Deli is strategically located directly at Carlsplatz.
 Every day there is a colourful hustle.
-The city center is only a few meters away.
+The city centre is only a few meters away.
 Laura’s Deli has become a hotspot for all kinds of health-conscious people and gourmets.
 Some vegan dishes are available as a buffet in the bar and on the changing menu.

 Opening hours: closed on Sundays, otherwise open from 8:30 a.m. to 6 p.m.